 These special hazard extinguishing agents minimize damage to facilities and assets, require little to no clean-up, and reduce downtime for your business.
 They are also fast-acting and highly effective against fires that can ignite in special hazard applications.
 Most are safe to use with personnel in the room and don’t leave residue behind after discharge.

 Special hazard applications can constitute an entire building, an isolated room, or a single piece of equipment.
-You might need special hazard fire suppression if you need to protect important paper documents, collectibles and archives, computers and electronics, or industrial equipment.
+You might need special hazard fire suppression or an industrial special system inspection if you need to protect important paper documents, collectibles, and archives, computers, and electronics, or industrial equipment.

 Specific businesses that are considered special hazard applications include:

-When installed and serviced correctly, a special hazard fire suppression system should be able to activate quickly in response to fire, knock back the flames effectively, protect people, and mitigate property damage.
+A special hazard fire suppression system should be able to act quickly in response to fire, knock back the flames effectively, protect people, and mitigate property damage.
 Uniquely trained and qualified technicians must set up and service your system if you hope to accomplish all this.
 Choose Fire Pros if you need any of the following:

 Once installed, you can’t simply ignore your special hazard suppression system.
-Routine inspections and maintenance are necessary to comply with standards set by the National Fire Protection Association (NFPA), state and local fire codes, and your insurance company.
+Routine commercial and industrial special system inspection and maintenance are necessary to comply with standards set by the National Fire Protection Association (NFPA), state and local fire codes, and your insurance company.
 At the completion of each service visit, we’ll provide you with a detailed inspection report for your records.

 If your special hazard suppression system activates in response to a fire, it’s critical that you refill it as soon as possible to restore it to fully operational status.
 We refill contained gas systems and perform repairs as well.

-To schedule special hazard fire suppression services in MI or IN, please contact Fire Pros today.
+To schedule special hazard fire suppression services contact Fire Pros by calling (800)968-2871 today.